dylan-lang/opendylan/documentation/library-reference/source/system/date.rst

 For each function except *date-day-of-week*, the value returned is an instance of :drm:`<integer>`.
 The *date-day-of-week* function returns an object of type ``<day-of-week>``.
 For more information, please refer to the reference entries of each function.
-See also the function :func:`date-time-zone-offset-setter`, which allows you to set the time-zone offset of a ``<date>`` explicitly.
+Also see the function :func:`date-time-zone-offset-setter`, which allows you to set the time-zone offset of a ``<date>`` explicitly.